winged/chirp/README.rst

    make
    sudo make install

 ..
-[2] Scripts can be patched to work with python2.
+[2] Script-headers can be patched to work with python2.
 It also possible to generate the makefile on a different system (for example in a embedded scenario)

 Windows